tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 No, it was too small, not even strong enough to throw me off of my feet.

-I watched those same vines that were wrapped around him bleed from the walls, reaching toward the boy, only for him to stagger back, dropping onto his hands and knees.
+I watched those same vines wrapped around him bleed from the walls, reaching toward the boy.

+He staggered back, dropping onto his hands and knees, crawling back.

 They caught him, coiling around his ankles, before he violently tugged himself free.

 “Help me!”
 The boy finally broke into a sob.

-I started forward, and he lurched away, his back against the wall—where twisting vines were already coming out of the paintwork, twining around his neck.
+I started forward, and he lurched away, his back against the wall.

+They were already coming out of the paintwork, twining around his neck.

 “No, stay the fuck away!” he cried, his voice growing strangled, the vines tightening around his throat.